luc-github/esp3d.io/src/docs/ESP3D/Version_2.1.X/index.md

 [![badge](https://img.shields.io/discord/752822148795596940?color=blue&label=discord-esp3d&logo=discord)](https://discord.gg/Z4ujTwE)

-This version is the production version, features are frozen, only bugfixes are accepted.
+This version is the previous production version, features are frozen, only major bugfixes are accepted.

 Firmware should work with the following firmwares: